isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   a.
 Had foreseen the spike in inflation last year
   b.
 Hence made significant distribution in the Budget
-    i.
-For all Singaporeans, but targeted at the middle-income and especially the needy ii.
+  &nbsp; i.
+For all Singaporeans, but targeted at the middle-income and especially the needy &nbsp; ii.
 Growth Dividends, Medisave Top-ups and other relief measures

 c.
-Besides the Budget, many other measures to help needy
+Besides the Budget, many other measures to help needy &nbsp; i.
-    i.
 For low-income workers
-    1. Workfare to top-up their income and savings
+&nbsp; &nbsp; 1.
+Workfare to top-up their income and savings
-    2. Special one-off payment in this year’s NWC
+&nbsp; &nbsp; 2.
+Special one-off payment in this year’s NWC
-  ii.
+&nbsp; ii.
 For the destitute
-    1. Higher Public Assistance rates
+&nbsp; &nbsp; 1.
+Higher Public Assistance rates
-    2. ComCare and Medifund (+ Medifund Silver)
+&nbsp; &nbsp; 2.
+ComCare and Medifund (+ Medifund Silver)
-  iii.
+&nbsp; iii.
 For retirees
-    1. Extra 1% interest on first $60,000 of CPF balances since 1 Jan (announced in last NDR)
+&nbsp; &nbsp; 1.
+Extra 1% interest on first $60,000 of CPF balances since 1 Jan (announced in last NDR)
-    2. Will help preserve the value of your savings for old age
+&nbsp; &nbsp; 2.
+Will help preserve the value of your savings for old age

 d.
 Overall, $3 bn of help from Government this year